 Thankfully, with the increased complexity of a CMO’s role, there are also increasingly powerful tools to help accomplish your goals.
-One of the most important tools available to marketers is master data management (MDM) – more specifically, Customer MDM.
-Customer MDM enables organizations to consolidate and link customer data across the enterprise to create a single source of truth (i.e., a “Golden Record”) and provide a comprehensive 360° view of each customer, that gives each department and business unit across your enterprise the most up-to-date and accurate information about your customers.
+One of the most important tools available to marketers is master data management – more specifically, customer master data management.
+Customer master data management enables organizations to consolidate and link customer data across the enterprise to create a single source of truth (i.e., a “Golden Record”) and provide a comprehensive 360° view of each customer, that gives each department and business unit across your enterprise the most up-to-date and accurate information about your customers.

 While there is no panacea for all the obstacles a CMO might face, my own 20+ years of marketing experience has shown me the importance of having accurate and reliable customer data.
-Customer MDM is one of the most valuable tools in the toolbox for many reasons, but here I outline the first two of top five challenges (i.e., the Top 5 “C’s”) I’ve faced in my career and how Customer MDM can help overcome them.
+Customer master data management is one of the most valuable tools in the toolbox for many reasons, but here I outline the first two of top five challenges (i.e., the Top 5 “C’s”) I’ve faced in my career and how customer master data management can help overcome them.
 The final three will be included in a subsequent post.

 CMO data challenge #1: Content

 As the old adage goes, “Content is king.”
 And, its reign continues.
 However, in today’s information-rich market, our customers and prospects have different expectations than in years past.
 For your content to break through the cacophony of diverse voices vying for your customers’ attention, it must be tailored to their individual needs at any point in time and delivered via their medium of choice.
 Customers expect deeper, more personalized experiences regardless of whether they choose to interact via an in-store employee, online or on social media.